-When we started Remodelista a few years back, one of our favorite sources for obscure household finds was Hoping for Happy Accidents by Brooklyn-based Kelly Cooper Kordylewski.
+When we first started Remodelista, one of our favorite sources for obscure household finds was Hoping for Happy Accidents by Brooklyn-based Kelly Cooper Kordylewski.
 That’s how we discovered A. Depeche in Kyoto, a housewares and furniture shop featuring an alluring array of wabi-sabi-esque goods for the home.
-For our "Autumn in Japan" issue, we're revisiting the shop and discovering some new products.
+Here’s a look at a few of our favorite products.

 Above: Handmade in Tochigiprefecture, a rustic broom; ¥2,600 ($22.66).

 Above: A strangely compelling distressed metal lampshade; ¥9,900 ($86.27).

 Above: Printed linen placemats; from ¥316 ($2.75) each.

 Above: A paper towel holder of iron and teak; ¥4,300 ($37.47).

 Above: A wall-mounted basket for kitchen storage; ¥1,600 ($13.94).